mbaze/bzpack/README.md

 # bzpack

 Bzpack is a data compression tool for sizecoding and retrocomputing enthusiasts.
-In tiny demoscene programs like 256-byte, 512-byte, or 1024-byte intros, a minimal decoder can be just as important as compression efficiency, since any gains in compression can easily be offset by the extra bytes bytes a more complex decoder requires.
-Therefore, Bzpack prioritizes extremely compact decoding over maximum compression ratios, aiming for a balance tailored to sizecoding.
+In tiny demoscene programs like 256-byte, 512-byte, or 1024-byte intros, a minimal decoder is just as crucial as compression efficiency, since any compression gains can easily be offset by the extra bytes a more complex decoder requires.
+Bzpack therefore prioritizes extremely compact decoding over maximum compression ratios, aiming for a tradeoff suited for sizecoding.
 Special consideration has been given to the Sinclair ZX Spectrum.

 ## Usage